oklas/redmine-color-tasks/README.md

 The two additional task status is provided.
-You may be want to add task **Acknowledged** (7) and **Confirmed** (8)
+You may be want to add task **Acknowledged** (7) and **Confirmed** (8) in "Adminstration" > "Issue statuses".

-This simple theme conceived as overloading of existed theme.
+This simple theme conceived as overloading of existing theme.
 By default it overload the standart **classic** Redmine theme.
 It's look like this: